Brown Ideye: Early career

-Ideye began his career with Bayelsa United before moving to Ocean Boys.
-He was a member of the Ocean Boys team that won the Nigerian Premier League.
+Born in Yenagoa, Bayelsa State, Nigeria, Ideye began his career with Bayelsa United before moving to Ocean Boys.
+He was a member of the Ocean Boys team that won the Nigeria Premier League in 2006.

-Ideye moved in January 2008 to Europe to sign with Swiss Super League club Neuchâtel Xamax.
+In January 2008 Ideye moved to Europe to sign with Swiss Super League club Neuchâtel Xamax.
 Before this move to Switzerland, he was on trial with Dutch side Willem II, but was not signed.
 After three years with Xamax, Ideye left to sign for French Ligue 1 club Sochaux.

 Dynamo Kyiv

 On 6 July 2011, Ideye signed a five-year deal with Ukrainian side Dynamo Kyiv.
 He made his first appearance on 16 July against Oleksandria, scoring two goals.
 In his second game for Dynamo, he again scored a brace, this time against Obolon Kyiv.
 On 7 August 2012, Ideye scored the winner in a UEFA Champions League qualifying third round second-leg game against Feyenoord, in which Dynamo ultimately progressed.
 He also scored against Borussia Mönchengladbach in the second-leg of the play-off round.
 Mönchengladbach won the game 2–1, but Kyiv progressed to the Champions League group stage on a 4–3 aggregate score.
 On 15 May 2014, Ideye was an unused substitute in Dynamo's 2–1 win over Shakhtar Donetsk in the 2014 Ukrainian Cup Final.